leilacc/playlist-hero/README.md

 playlist-hero
 =============

-UofT Hacks project
-There are still some bugs - see backlog
+UofT Hacks project (there are still some bugs - see backlog)

 <a href='playlisthero.meteor.com'>playlisthero.meteor.com</a>